-Alcohol in wine…you may think that its only redeeming quality is the mellowing effect it has on us after a hard day’s work.
-While this is important (in moderation, of course), alcohol actually plays a far more important role in shaping the way a wine tastes and feels on our palate.
+You may think that the alcohol content of wine has just one redeeming feature.
+The mellowing effect it has on us after a hard day’s work is nice (in moderation, of course).
+However, alcohol actually plays a far more important role in shaping the way a wine tastes and feels on our palate.

 ***Side note: I have also made this blog post into a short YouTube video.
 To watch, just scroll down to the bottom & click play.
 If you enjoy the video, consider subscribing to my YouTube channel so you never miss an episode of my weekly wine education series.